TianZonglin/Ubuntu-Installog/README.md

 **7.4 change menu style.**

 (extension: applications menu) Note: turn on this extension could display the app manager like windows starting menu.
-Here I just changed the applications margin and hide the applications icon and show desktop's button (like windows).
+Here I just changed the margin of the application and hide the application's icon and show the desktop's button (like windows).

 **7.5 change the wallpaper.**

-Till now, the basic theme setting has been finished, and the style now is very similar with my windows desktop.
+Till now, the basic theme set has been finished, and the style now is very similar to my windows desktop.

 ### 8. unimportant changes

-**8.1 add support of chinese**
+**8.1 add support of Chinese**

-- add extra language in system
+- add extra language in the system
-- install sougou pinyin
+- install Sogou pinyin

-**8.2 change screeen solution**
+**8.2 change screen solution**

 - connect high-solution screen (second)
-- make a sh file with xrandr of high solution cofiguration, like 2k.
+- make a sh file with xrandr of high solution configuration, like 2k.
 - execute it after login the system

-Note: the original system doesn't support higher solution more than 1080, so we need to add new solution and trigger the change, it's better NOT to make it into boot configration, because that maybe casue crash when initial the screen without a high solution display screen.
+Note: the original system doesn't support higher solution more than 1080, so we need to add new solution and trigger the change, it's better NOT to make it into boot configration, because that may be cause crash when initial the screen without a high solution display screen.

-**8.3 add support of specific softwares**
+**8.3 add support of specific software**

 like tencent qq, or redalert2, or other applications.

 - method-1: install wine from Ubuntu-Software, then install windows apps with wine.
 With this, we could paly redalert2 or chat with windows-qq in ubuntu.
-- method-2: install a android simulator, I highly rencommand this one ([download link]()), it's stable and fast and could give us the same using experience of andriod pad, if you just want to use qq or wechat in ubuntu, you need to try this.
+- method-2: install an android simulator, I highly recommend this one ([download link](https://www.linzhuotech.com/index.php/home/index/download.html)), it's stable and fast and could give us the same using experience of android pad, if you just want to use qq or wechat in ubuntu, you need to try this.

 ### X. Ubuntu Using Tips